bookofproofs/bookofproofs.github.io/_sources/history/18th-century/ruffini.md

 7. Published important discoveries in number theory and philosophy of mathematics and presented a type of integral calculus (1817).
 8. Published a definitive paper on the theory of equations, discussing the results of fellow mathematicians (1822).

 Born 22 September 1765, Valentano, Papal States (now Italy).
-Died 10 May1822, Modena, Duchy of Modena (now Italy).
+Died 10 May 1822, Modena, Duchy of Modena (now Italy).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Ruffini/)